Skip to main content

 Finalists:

-• Finalists will be required to submit W-9 Form to receive cash prizes.
+• Finalists (all team members) will be required to submit their own: W-9 Form, Materials License Agreement and Personal Photo Release form to receive award and cash prizes.

 • Winners will share the awards and cash prizes equally between all members of their team.